Skip to main content

-• Zero operational overhead - We manage the control plane
+• Zero operational overhead - CNAP manages the control plane

 • 24/7 monitoring - Proactive issue detection and resolution

-• Security updates - Automatic patches and Kubernetes upgrades
+• Automatic updates - Security patches and Kubernetes version upgrades handled for you

 • Multi-cloud support - Use any provider or mix providers